 A diary is something personal and important to the individual as a record of their life experiences and development.
 A diary is an intimate and authentic form of self-expression that many people can relate to as valuable.
-I believe valuing art leads to more awareness and can inspire people to live and achieve their big dreams.
-I have dreams like inner peace and living in a healthy beautiful world.
+I believe valuing art leads to more awareness and can inspire people to live fully.
+Here are some of the FIRSTS I have posted about:

 Why art is a catalyst for Self-awareness